PuTTY and SSH Key-Based Authentication (Windows)

 If you see Authenticating with public key, you have configured SSH key-based authentication correctly.
 Well done!

-Log into your remote server as root or with an account with sudo privileges.
+Log in to your remote server with an account that has sudo privileges.

 sudo nano /etc/ssh/sshd_config